 These ultra-fluffy almond flour banana pancakes are so easy to make!
 You will be in and out of the kitchen in less than 15 minutes, plus clean up will be easy.
 Here are detailed step-by-step instructions with pictures for visual reference so any level cook can make them.
-The full recipe and ingredient measurements are at the bottom of this page in the recipe card.
+The full recipe and ingredient measurements are in the recipe card’s bottom of this page.

 First, mix the almond flour, baking powder, cinnamon, and salt in a large mixing bowl.
 Make sure there are no lumps or clumps in the almond flour.

 In another bowl, whisk the eggs, then mix in the mashed bananas, maple syrup, and vanilla.